 This is not an endorsement of the Republican Party.
 Let that sentence sit at the top like a flare in the darkness.

-Without it, the reflexive machinery of partisan dismissal will activate before the first paragraph ends, and the data that follows would never reach the mind it was intended for.
+Without it, the reflexive machinery of partisan dismissal will activate before the first paragraph ends.
+The data that follows would never reach the mind it was intended for.
 This is not about Republicans.
 This is not about ideology.
 This is a performance review.

 - The poverty rate has climbed in every major Black-majority city under single-party governance